peswoccc/AI/README.md

 # AI_Pacman
-AI implementation for CS188 The Pac-man Projects
+AI implementation of CS188 The Pac-man Projects

 ---